Grant appeals procedures, departmental appeals board, DAB, appeal

 8.7 Grant Appeals Procedures

-HHS permits recipients to appeal certain post-award adverse administrative decisions made by HHS officials (see 45 CFR 16 and appendix to Part 16).
-NIH has established a first-level grant appeal procedure that must be exhausted before an appeal may be filed by the recipient with the Departmental Appeals Board (DAB) (see 42 CFR 50, Subpart D).
-NIH will assume jurisdiction for the following adverse determinations set forth in 42 CFR 50.404:
+HHS permits recipients to appeal certain post-award adverse administrative decisions made by HHS officials (see 45 CFR Part 16 and appendix to Part 16).
+NIH has established a first-level grant appeal procedure that must be exhausted before an appeal may be filed by the recipient with the Departmental Appeals Board (DAB) (see 42 CFR Part 50, Subpart D).
+NIH will assume jurisdiction for the following adverse determinations set forth in 42 CFR Part 50.404:

 - Termination, in whole or in part, of a grant for failure of the recipient to carry out its approved project in accordance with the applicable law and the terms and conditions of award or for failure of the recipient otherwise to comply with any law, regulation, assurance, term, or condition applicable to the grant.